aakash-dec7/NeuralMachineTranslation/README.md

 # Neural Machine Translation

-This repository contains a Transformer-based Neural Machine Translation (NMT) model implemented in PyTorch.
+This repository contains a **Transformer-based Neural Machine Translation** (NMT) model implemented in `PyTorch`.
 The model follows the original Transformer architecture introduced by Vaswani et al. in *Attention is All You Need*.
 This implementation includes essential components such as multi-head attention, positional encoding, and feed-forward networks.

 ## Features

-- **PyTorch Implementation**: Fully implemented using PyTorch.
+**PyTorch Implementation**: Fully built using `PyTorch` for efficient deep learning workflows.
-- **Data Version Control (DVC)**: Manages training and evaluation pipelines efficiently.
+**Data Version Control (DVC)**: Manages training and evaluation pipelines effectively.
-- **Marian Tokenizer**: Uses the `Helsinki-NLP/opus-mt-en-fr` tokenizer for robust text processing.
+**Marian Tokenizer**: Uses `Helsinki-NLP/opus-mt-en-fr` for robust and efficient text processing.
-- **Experiment Tracking & Model Management**: Integrated with MLflow and DagsHub.
+**Experiment Tracking & Model Management**: Integrated with `MLflow` and `DagsHub` for seamless tracking.
-- **Containerized Deployment**: Docker images stored in Amazon Elastic Container Registry (ECR).
+**Containerized Deployment**: Docker images stored in `Amazon Elastic Container Registry (ECR)`.
-- **Scalable Deployment**: Model deployed on Amazon Elastic Kubernetes Service (EKS).
+**Scalable Deployment**: Model deployed on `Amazon Elastic Kubernetes Service (EKS)` for production readiness.
-- **Automated CI/CD**: End-to-end deployment automation using AWS and GitHub Actions.
+**Automated CI/CD**: End-to-end deployment automation using AWS and GitHub Actions.

 ## Prerequisites